How To Calculate The Perimeter Of A Hexagon

 Double-Check Measurements

 Accuracy is key when calculating the perimeter of a hexagon.
-Always double-check your measurements to ensure they are correct.
+Even so, always double-check your measurements to ensure they are correct.
 Using precise measuring tools and techniques can help minimize errors.

 Use the Correct Units